MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 When you provision a connection on the PowerApps site, unlike other connection services, you aren’t asked to select a specific instance of your target system.
 The connections on the PowerApps site just pair your Active Directory credentials with a target system.
 Later, when you specify a connection in a project, you will select from your set of accessible data set instances.

 Any connection you create in an environment where you have environment administrator privileges will be available to you in the data integrator.
-One common mistake is to provision connections in the "<MyCompany> (defulat)" environment - where you may have access, but not environment administrative rights.
+One common mistake is to provision connections in the "<MyCompany> (default)" environment - where you may have access, but not environment administrative rights.

 ## Data Integration